 To kick things off, let’s run through a few basics.

 Put simply, spend management software is any tool dedicated to helping your business manage employee expenses quickly and conveniently.

 This can run the full range, from simple receipt scanning tools through to credit facilities linked to accounting software.

-Before the advent of dedicated expense management tools, businesses had to rely on a handful of techniques to take care of company spending:
+Despite these new expense management tools, businesses still rely on a handful of techniques to take care of company spending:

-- Company credit cards: Ah, the company plastic.
-Despite the risk of fraud, the lack of accountability, and the delayed oversight of spending, a lot of businesses still can’t seem to kick the habit with this one.
+- Company credit cards: Despite the risk of fraud, the lack of accountability, and the delayed oversight of spending, a lot of businesses still can’t seem to kick the habit with this one.

 - Expense claims: Rounding off this unholy trinity is the dreaded expense claim.
-Here, employees paid business expenses out of their own pockets, then held on to the receipts, filled out a claim form, and waited ages to be reimbursed.
-The horror!
+Here, employees pay business expenses out of their own pockets, hold on to the receipts, fill out a claim form, and waited ages to be reimbursed.

 Fortunately, managing expenses no longer has to be quite so painful.

 Now, there are better ways for businesses to pay for things, and employees can manage their expenses conveniently, securely, and quickly.

 But what makes good spend management software, exactly?